Hearing Loss Prevention Across the Lifespan

 There should never be an assumption that an individual knows how to fit a protector or that the protector is actually performing per the published noise reduction rating (NRR).
 Presently, several manufacturers offer fit testing for HPDs to determine a personal attenuation rating (PAR) as compared to the laboratory established NRR.
 These commercially available systems are revealing that worker's perceptions of a good fit/seal are not always reliable and that a visual inspection of the protector in the ear may not be indicative of proper fit.
 We now have tools available to help us ensure appropriate, adequate protection without risking over protection.
 For further information, the reader may want to contact any/all of the following manufacturers of HPD Fit Testing systems: 3M, Honeywell Safety Products, Kevin Michael & Associates, and Workplace Integra.
 The National Hearing Conservation Association is also a good resource for information on HPDs and other hearing loss prevention topics.

 Ann Dix is a clinical faculty member at Boston University, where she teaches aural rehabilitation at the undergraduate level and supervises MS-SLP students for their audiology and AR clinical experiences.
 Before joining the faculty at BU, Ann worked in an audiology private practice and in a hearing research laboratory at the Massachusetts Institute of Technology.
-Ann is a past member of the coordinating committee of ASHA SIG 8: Public Health Issues Related to Hearing and Balance.
+Ann is a past member of the coordinating committee of ASHA SIG 8: Audiology and Public Health.
+Contact her at [email protected].

 Mary M. McDaniel, AuD, is the owner of Pacific Hearing Conservation, Inc. in Seattle, Washington, and has worked exclusively in occupational audiology since 1984.
-She is a member of ASHA, past coordinator of ASHA's Special Interest Division on Hearing Conservation and Occupational Audiology, and recently completed a term on the Coordinating Committee of Special Interest Group 8, Public Health Issues Related to Hearing and Balance.
+She is a member of ASHA, past coordinator of ASHA's Special Interest Division on Hearing Conservation and Occupational Audiology, and recently completed a term on the Coordinating Committee of Special Interest Group 8, Audiology and Public Health.
 Dr. McDaniel is a past president of the National Hearing Conservation Association, the 2003 recipient of the NHCA's Michael Beall Threadgill Award for outstanding leadership and distinguished service, and past-chair of the Council for Accreditation in Occupational Hearing Conservation (CAOHC).
+Contact her at [email protected].

 Beswick, R., Driscoll, C., Kei, J., Khan, A., & Glennon, S. (2013).
 Which risk factors predict postnatal hearing loss in children?
 Journal of the American Academy of Audiology 24(3), 205–213.